-Interest Income

-The was no interest income for the period from January 4, 2018 (inception) through December 31, 2018, compared to \$43,000 for the year ended December 31, 2019.
-The increase reflected the interest earned on the proceeds of the Series B convertible preferred stock financing in 2019.
+Interest income was \$0.2 million for the year ended December 31, 2020, compared to \$43,000 for the year ended December 31, 2019.
+The increase reflected the interest earned on the proceeds of the Series B convertible preferred stock financing in December 2019, the Series C convertible preferred stock financing in July and August 2020, and the initial public offering in December 2020.